Cap-go/docs/tooling/sandbox-app.md

-If your app use module, there are not installed in the sandbox app, your app may crash. if that happen, you could be in a situation where you cannot go out back to the app.\
+If your app uses module, there are not installed in the sandbox app, your app may crash.
+If that happens, you could be in a situation where you cannot go out back to the app.\
-If that happen, uninstall the sandbox app and install again.\
+If that happens, uninstall the sandbox app and install again.\
-I search better solution for the future.\
+I am searching better solution for the future.\